sobuj-hasan/laravel-backend-template/README.md

-## Backend Template for a normall project
+## Backend Template for a side project

 You can use it for your side project.
 It will be save your times